Layr-Labs/eigenda/docs/spec/integrations/disperser.md

 ### Encoding

 The disperser encodes the `overallPoly` for each quorum among all of the `BlobStoreRequests`.
-The disperser generates its encoding parameters for each quroum relative to the highest `AdversaryThresholdBPs` and highest `QuorumThresholdBPs` for each quorum among all of the `BlobStoreRequests`.
+The disperser generates its encoding parameters for each quorum relative to the highest `AdversaryThresholdBPs` and highest `QuorumThresholdBPs` for each quorum among all of the `BlobStoreRequests`.

 [TODO: @bxue-l2]